MSt in Creative Writing Tutor Profiles

 Amal Chatterjee was born in Sri Lanka and grew up in Kolkata/Calcutta, India.
 The author of a novel, Across the Lakes, and a historical study, Representations of India, 1740 - 1840, and editor and contributor to Writers on Writing, he received a Scottish Arts Council Writers Bursary, was short-listed for the Crossword India Best Novel Award and for a Creative Scotland Award.
 Now based in Amsterdam, he has reviewed for the Dutch newspaper, Trouw, advises the literary festival of the Hague, and is fiction editor for journals in Scotland and other countries.
 Amal is currently working on short stories and completing a novel.

 Rebecca Abrams is the author of five works of fiction and non-fiction.
 Her most recent novel, Touching Distance (Picador, 2009), was highly praised by Hilary Mantel, shortlisted for 2009 McKitterick Prize for Literature, and winner of the MJA Open Book Award for Fiction.
-A former Honorary Teaching Fellow on the Warwick Writing Programme, she was a First Story Writer-in-Residence from 2010-12 and the Gladstone’s Library Writer-in-Residence from 2013-14.
+She is a Royal Literary Fund Fellow-in-waiting, a former Honorary Teaching Fellow on the Warwick Writing Programme, and has previously held posts as a First Story Writer-in-Residence from 2010-12 and the Gladstone’s Library Writer-in-Residence from 2013-14.
 An award-winning journalist in print and radio, she is the recipient of an Amnesty International Press Award and is a regular literary critic for the Financial Times.

 Sarah Bakewell, FRSL

-Sarah Bakewell, is a non-fiction writer whose recent works include At the Existentialist Cafe (2016) and How to Live: A Life of Montaigne (2010), which won the Duff Cooper Prize and the U.S. National Book Critics Circle Award for Biography, as well as being shortlisted for the Costa Biography Award.
-Her works have been translated into 12 languages.
-She also writes occasionally for the Guardian, the Financial Times, the New York Times Book Review, and other publications.
+Sarah Bakewell is a non-fiction writer whose most recent work, At the Existentialist Cafe (2016), was a BBC Radio 4 Book of the Week and one of the New York Times’ Ten Best Books of 2016.
+It is being translated into 20 languages.
+Her How to Live: A Life of Montaigne (2010) won the Duff Cooper Prize and the U.S. National Book Critics Circle Award for Biography, as well as being shortlisted for the Costa Biography Award.
+She also writes occasionally for The Guardian, The Financial Times, The New York Times Book Review, and other publications.

 Wendy Brandmark, MA

 Wendy Brandmark is a novelist and short story writer.
-Her collection of short stories, He Runs the Moon: Tales from the Cities, was published by Holland Park Press in 2016.
+Her collection of short stories, He Runs the Moon: Tales from the Cities, published by Holland Park Press in 2016, has been long listed for the 2017 Edgehill Short Story Prize.
+She won first prize in the short story category of the Bridport Prize in 2016.
+Her short stories have appeared widely in anthologies and journals, including North American Review, The Massachusetts Review, Stand Magazine and The Warwick Review.
+She has been a recipient of an Arts Council award towards the writing of short fiction.
 Her last novel, The Stray American (Holland Park Press, 2014), was longlisted for the Jerwood Fiction Uncovered Prize.
-Her novel, The Angry Gods, was published by Dewi Lewis in the UK and the US, and her short stories have appeared widely in anthologies and journals, including North American Review, Riptide Magazine, The Massachusetts Review, Stand Magazine and The Warwick Review.
-She has been a recipient of an Arts Council grant towards the writing of short stories.
+Her novel, The Angry Gods (Dewi Lewis Publishing), explored racism and difference in New York City in the 1950s and 1970s.
 She has had writing residencies at the Virginia Centre for the Creative Arts, and the Tyrone Guthrie Centre in Ireland.
-She has reviewed fiction for a range of magazines and newspapers, including The Times Literary Supplement, The Literary Review and The Independent.
+Her fiction reviews have appeared in a range of magazines and newspapers, including The Times Literary Supplement, The Literary Review and The Independent.
 She is former director of the creative writing programme at Birkbeck College’s Faculty of Continuing Education.
 She now teaches fiction writing at the City Lit.
-She is currently working on both short stories and a new novel.
+She is currently working on short stories and a new novel.

 Ben Brown, MA

-Ben Brown is a playwright who read Law at Worcester College and has taught at Brasenose and Balliol.
-His last play, Three Days in May (national tour and West End), won the Time Out/Whatsonstage Best New Play Award in 2012.
-His other plays include All Things Considered (Hampstead Theatre and productions in Paris, Heidelberg and Sydney), Larkin With Women (TMA Best New Play) and The Promise (Orange Tree Theatre).
-He also works as a screen consultant for Curtis Brown and Cuba Pictures (the production arm of Curtis Brown).
-All Things Considered was revived in 2015 by Esk Valley Theatre with the support of Arts Council England and was revived in Australia by the Torquay Theatre Troupe in May 2016.
+Ben Brown is a playwright who read Law at Worcester College and taught at Brasenose and Balliol.
+His last play, Three Days in May (national tour and West End), won the Whatsonstage Best New Play Award in 2012 and, translated as 3 Dias En Mayo, the Mexican Theatre Critics Best Play Award 2016.
+His other plays include All Things Considered (Hampstead Theatre and productions in Paris, Heidelberg and Sydney), Larkin With Women (TMA Best New Play and Express Play of the Year) and The Promise (Orange Tree Theatre).
+He also works as a screen consultant for Cuba Pictures, the production arm of Curtis Brown.
+Larkin With Women is being revived by Esk Valley Theatre, supported by Arts Council England, from August 10 – September 2, 2017.

 Nicoletta Demetriou, PhD

 Nicoletta Demetriou is research fellow in Ethnomusicology and Life Writing at Wolfson College, Oxford.
 She has a PhD in Ethnomusicology from the School of Oriental and African Studies (SOAS), University of London, and an MA in Life Writing from the University of East Anglia.
 She has written on Cypriot traditional music, its history and historiography, and is co-editor, with Jim Samson, of Music in Cyprus (Ashgate 2015).
 Her life-writing pieces have appeared in the UEA Creative Writing Anthology, The Guardian Weekly, and Chroniko (in Greek).
-Her current project, The Cypriot Fiddler, tells the life stories of professional traditional musicians on both sides of the Cypriot divide.
+She has also co-edited ‘Excavating Lives’, a special issue of a/b: Auto/Biography Studies, and is currently co-editing an anthology of writings on Nicosia.
+Her most recent project, The Cypriot Fiddler, tells the life stories of professional traditional musicians on both sides of the Cypriot divide.
 The project was chosen by the British Academy as a case study in 2015, and was featured on the British Academy’s blog.
 The Cypriot Fiddler documentary (2016), was entirely funded by members of the public through a crowd-sourcing campaign.
 Aside from writing, Nicoletta is also an active performer of Cypriot folksong.

 Frank Egerton, MA

-Frank Egerton studied English at Keble College, Oxford, and from 1995 to 2008 reviewed fiction for publications that included The Times, TLS and Financial Times.
+Frank Egerton studied English at Keble College, Oxford, and from 1995 to 2008 reviewed fiction for publications that included The Times, TLS and The Financial Times.
 He is interested in both the close examination of fiction and how technologies such as ebooks and print-on-demand are changing the publishing industry and offering fresh opportunities to writers.
 He is a member of the Society of Authors and AWP, and is a former editor of the Oxford Writer.
 He was chair of Writers in Oxford from 2008 to 2010.
 His first novel The Lock was published in paperback in 2003, the ebook version having been an Independent e-Book Awards finalist in Santa Barbara in 2002.
 His second novel Invisible was published in 2010.
-He recently founded the micro-publishing imprint StreetBooks, and in 2013 had success with the novel A Conscious Englishman by Margaret Keeping, which was widely reviewed.
-As well as teaching creative writing, he is a librarian and subject consultant with Bodleian Libraries.
+Also in 2010, he founded the micropublishing imprint StreetBooks.
+In 2016 he was co-investigator on a digital project looking at narrative shapes and has recently completed a memoir entitled Trust: A family story.
+He is a member of Common Room at Kellogg College.
+As well as teaching creative writing, he is a librarian and subject consultant with the Bodleian Libraries.

 Jonathan Evans has written more than a hundred commissioned scripts, from short stop-motion animation up to feature films, including many episodes of continuing dramas.
 His writing for children includes the BAFTA and RTS-winning Tracy Beaker Returns.
 His comedy feature film script, Act Your Age, was developed with the UK Film Council after winning their national ‘25 Words’ competition.
 He has written an animation feature script for Neomis Animation, Paris, as well as many shorter animation episodes for Caligari Films, Munich.
 Jonathan has worked as a television story-liner for Freemantle, Grundy and Hewson International and has assessed feature film scripts for Buena Vista.